 Peter M. Finn is a graduate of Iona College, with a Bachelor of Arts in American History.
 He also has a Master’s degree in American History and a Master’s degree in education, both from St. John’s University.
 He graduated from Fordham University with a Juris Doctor degree, and is admitted to the practice of law.
 He taught at the elementary and high school levels for ten years before coming to the Realty Advisory Board in 1977.
 He advises members on labor relations, and represents employers in contractual grievances and arbitrations.
+He is also a Deputy Employer Trustee for the various Local 32BJ Funds.

 Michael Rivituso is an attorney with the Realty Advisory Board on Labor Relations who is admitted to practice in New York.
 He is a 1980 graduate of Cornell University, School of Industrial and Labor Relations and a 1989 graduate of Fordham Law School.
 Michael has been employed by the Realty Advisory Board since 1983.
 Michael represents employers in labor arbitrations and collective bargaining with Local 32BJ, Local 94, Local 30, and various other unions in the tri-state area.